Vina2x/Vina2x/README.md

 - Complete and share multiple hands-on projects here on GitHub
 - Build a personal portfolio website to track my growth
-- Contribute to at least one open-source project
+- Contribute to a few open-source project
 - Get comfortable with databases like MongoDB and PostgreSQL

 ---